m-Py/jExp/README.md

 - implement simultaneous presentation of multiple stimuli

+- include possibility for stimuli presentation not having a fixed duration, but rather depending on an external event (like a key press)

 - (maybe later): remove the necessity to pass DOM id names to the stimulus constructor

+- add input listeners (i.e. key and mouse presses)

+- data storing functionality?